 With an avalanche of distortion and unsubstantiated opinion coming from every direction, how can we sort out what is true and what is misleading, false or fake news?

-Come join the discussion with educators and nationally acclaimed authors of “Calling Bullshit: The Art of Skepticism in a Data-Driven World” Carl Bergstrom and Jevin West — hear about how to sift out misleading information and untruths and decide for yourself what is true.
+Carl Bergstrom, co-author with Jevin West of “Calling Bullshit: The Art of Skepticism in a Data-Driven World,” shared with a packed house tools to help sift out misleading or manipulative information to decide for yourself what is true.